sicz/docker-baseimage/README.md

 ### Alpine Linux base image

-You can start with this sample `Dockerfile`:
+You can start with this sample `Dockerfile` file:
 ```Dockerfile
 FROM sicz/baseimage-alpine
 ENV DOCKER_COMMAND=MY_COMMAND